DevelopsenseLogo

 When I’m writing code, I don’t want to do challenging, long-sequence, thorough experiments that probe a lot of different coverage areas every time I change the danged code.
 Neither do you.
 TDD checks aren’t typically targeted towards testing for security and usability and performance and compatibility and installability risks.
 If they were, TDD would be intolerably slow and ponderous, and running the checks would take ages.

-Checking of this nature is appropriately and responsibly quick, inexpensive, and just thorough enough, allowing the developers to make reliable progress without disrupting development work too much.
+Good checking of this nature is appropriately and responsibly quick, inexpensive, and just thorough enough.
+This kind of shallow testing allows developers to make rapid, reliable progress without disrupting development work too much.
 The idea is to find easy bugs at the coal face, applying relatively little effort that affords maximum momentum.
-That speed and ease is absolutely a feature of shallow testing.
-And not a bug.
+That speed and ease is absolutely a feature of shallow testing — and not a bug.

 There’s another kind of shallow testing that’s important to testers.
 A developer builds her mentals models of the product as part of the process of building it.
 The tester doesn’t have that insider’s, builder’s perspective.
 The absence of that perspective is both a feature and a bug.
 It’s a feature because the tester is seeing the product with fresh eyes, which can be helpful for identifying problems and risks.
 It’s a bug, because the tester must go through stage of learning, necessary confusion, and bootstrapping to learn about the product.